Work In Progress

 Attention!
 If the conversation involves some difficult events and you see that the child is in a serious psychological condition, despite all your efforts to help, seek assistance from psychologists or psychotherapists who specialize in trauma.

-Scenarios: The Key - Traumatic Experience
+Scenario: Key - Traumatic Experience

 What to Do When a Child Avoids Co-Creating a Story